Comparison4 min read

 White Toyota compact sedan parked on a scenic mountain road

-The Toyota Prius and Honda Civic Hybrid have defined efficient compact transportation for different buyers for years.
-The 2026 Prius is the car for drivers who want maximum fuel economy above all — 57 mpg combined on LE FWD is the highest of any non-EV sold in America.
-The 2026 Civic Hybrid offers 50 mpg combined with a driving character that's genuinely sporty, a more practical hatchback body option, and a more engaging experience behind the wheel.
-If you're shopping either, efficiency is a given — the question is what you want alongside it.
+The Prius and Civic Hybrid have defined efficient compact transportation for two different kinds of buyer, and I split people between them all the time.
+The 2026 Prius is for drivers who want maximum fuel economy above everything — 57 mpg combined on LE FWD is the highest of any non-EV sold in America.
+The 2026 Civic Hybrid offers 50 mpg combined with a driving character that's genuinely sporty, a practical hatchback body option, and a more engaging experience behind the wheel.
+Efficiency is a given with either; the real question is what you want alongside it.

 At a glance